 Cyber security risk is monitored on a monthly basis and processes are in place to keep abreast of evolving risks nationally and locally and assess what actions need to be taken to manage these.
 From February 2022 the Service has been accredited to the Cyber Essentials standard providing additional assurance to our partners, key stakeholders and the public that we take cyber security extremely seriously and have appropriate arrangements in place to guard against a wide range of potential cyber threats and attacks.
+Re-accreditation took place in February 2023.
 An annual ICT Health Check is carried out to ensure that our technical arrangements are in place to protect our information assets.